albertvucinovic/chat.sh/EndToEnd.md

     *   A message "Chat saved to: <path>" is displayed.
     *   A new JSON file corresponding to the chat is created in the `localChats/` directory.

-### Test 1.2: Start Without API Keys
+### Test 1.2: Start with Missing API Key

 *   **Steps:**
     1. Unset the required API key environment variable (e.g., `unset OPENAI_API_KEY`).
     2. Run `./chat.sh`.
+    3. Type a message like "Hello" and press `Ctrl+D` to send.
 *   **Expected Outcome:**
+    *   The application starts successfully and displays the welcome panel.
-    *   The application prints an error message indicating that environment variables are missing.
+    *   An error message is printed in the terminal indicating that the environment variable for the provider is not set.
-    *   The application exits gracefully without starting the chat loop.
+    *   The subsequent API call fails, resulting in an error message from the request (e.g., related to a 401 Unauthorized status).

 ---